 A detailed study of the soils of Vilas County was prepared by the U.S. Department of Agriculture, which resulted in the Soil Survey of Vilas County, Wisconsin, 1988.
-The survey includes a detailed identification of the specific soils found throughout the county, and also provides a grouping of soils into generalized soil associations predominant soil patterns. investigation is required for "site-specific" soils information, as is the case with individual soil tests.
-Soil tests are completed for each new building site application to determine the site's capability accommodate wastewater loads.
+The survey includes a detailed identification of the specific soils found throughout the county, and also provides a grouping of soils into generalized soil associations or predominant soil patterns.
+Further investigation is required for "site-specific" soils information, as is the case with individual soil tests.
+Soil tests are completed for each new building site application to site's determine the capability to accommodate wastewater loads.